I thought I was listening to CBC’s Rewind when I got in my car, turned on the radio and heard this retro-trope:

 And if you still want to question “why that?”, how about the epidemic of unnatural, pregnant-looking, large-breasted men lumbering around like Neanderthals, not in Lululemon sweatpants but in stained, saggy, grey sweatpants that although loose-fitting, STILL leave nothing to the nightmares of imagination.
 I have the misfortune of witnessing these sausages without casings, these abominations of nature, every day, often getting out of vehicles with bumper-stickers indicating their admiration for the yoga pant and child brides.

 This double standard of objectifying the female form and then abhorring it when it doesn’t fit into the sexualized ideal, while simultaneously humoring, even celebrating an overtly disgusting version of the male form has been eating me alive since I was young enough to notice such gross injustices.
-It’s turned a peace-loving little girl with fairy tale visions into a pissed off feminist, not because she was born bitter, but because the world has made her this way.
+It’s turned me into a pissed off human being, not because I was born bitter, but because the world has made me this way.
 No one likes to have a cabbage-roll stuffed down her throat while she gags and told she likes it.
 Gag reflexes don’t lie, and oppression will either kill the spirit or ignite it into a raging fire of revolt.

 If society in general doesn’t want to deal with outraged feminine energy, then stop with the degradation.
 It’s not difficult.
 Just don’t do it.
 There is nothing easier in this world than not doing something.
 For example, David Chesney could have easily not said this: “When you become a public figure as Kristi Gordon chose to do, you are put to a higher standard”.